When companies feel stressed

 Smash them silos

 I worked at the Core Platform team.
 Not to bore you with the details, we made a white label news site platform which could be used by any of the 20+ brands the company owned.
-We were at the epicentre of the action (or so it felt) but every direction we looked, we saw silos.
+We were at the epicenter of the action (or so it felt).
+But in every direction we looked, we saw silos.

-We were sandwiched between the brands pursuing their own objectives and the upstream API teams which didn’t give what we needed in a timely manner due to being too distant from the end users.
+We were sandwiched between the brands pursuing their own objectives and the upstream CMS teams which didn’t give what we needed in a timely manner due to being too distant from the end users.
 This was a symptom.
-The root cause?
-We were fragmented by tech, priorities, concerns and expertise.
-“You cannot collaborate when you don’t coordinate”, I often used to say in frustration.
+The root cause was our tech fragmentation and lack of product-minded engineers.

 Gradually, the cost-saving strategy smashed those walls.
-It started with an initiative to consolidate our observability tooling which gave us great visibility into what’s running across our stack.
-Not just our stack, but the entire stack that is involved from when a reader goes to the URL of a news article all the way down to the metal.
-This involved DNS, CDN, web, apps, BFF, tracking, ads, API and a bunch of microservices all the way to the database.
+It started with an initiative to consolidate our observability tooling which gave us great visibility into what’s running across the stack from the users’ browsers all the way to the CDN, rendering engine, API, config, and CMS.

-I remember that I provisioned a lambda for a hack day project and 2 weeks later, Emil was tapping my shoulder to shut it down.
+I remember that I provisioned an AWS Lambda for a hack day project and 2 weeks later, Emil was tapping my shoulder to shut it down.
 This would save us a grand total of 2.1 cents per month!
 We were savages like that!

 What’s more, we started collaborating with other teams to find what tech stack they are running and whether there are different solutions to the same problem.

 Previously our collaboration stopped at the API level.
-Now, we were looking behind the scene.
+Now, we were taking a peek behind the curtain.

 Sure enough we found a bunch of opportunities, which were mostly remnants of the good old autonomous days of that McKinsey-inspired product and tech org.
 We killed them when we could and rewrote them when we couldn’t.
 It’s not like we had anything better to do.